 Besides inspections and political action, there are inherent changes to the nuclear power status-quo that can help with non-proliferation.
 The most mainstream change is the establishment of an international fuel bank, where weapon states enrich and fabricate nuclear fuel and then sell it through an internationally-controlled middleman who guarantees its delivery to non-weapon user-states.
 This would keep enrichment facilities out of the hands of new users of nuclear power.
 User-nations would benefit from not requiring the expensive front-end infrastructure of fuel fabrication, but they would probably be slightly worried about their energy supplies in any politically turbulent times.
 This idea has come under the names GNEP and, more recently, the international nuclear fuel bank.

 Another option is to use a thorium fuel cycle, based on natural thorium minerals rather than natural uranium.
 This would (at least at first) still require enrichment or some other supply of fissile material, but it has the benefit of not producing plutonium.
-It produces U-233 which could also be used in weapons, though not as easily as plutonium.
+It produces Uranium-233 which can also be used in weapons, though, so this certainly isn’t a perfect solution.

 Technically, of course, yes we can.
-We can just burn the material in nuclear reactors and convert it to electricity (we actually do this.
-About 10% of US electricity comes from dismantled Soviet weapons).
+We can just burn the material in nuclear reactors and convert it to electricity (we actually did this between 1993 and 2013, when 10% of US electricity came from dismantled Soviet weapons).
 Realistically, however, the issue is that of Pandora’s box.
 We now know that using 1940s technology, nuclear weapons can be made.
 Even if we could somehow convince every country to destroy their weapons (good luck keeping them from hiding just a few of them in some dark mountain cavern, for old time’s sake), we cannot forget the concept.
 So rather than fighting for the eradication of nuclear weapons altogether, try rallying for the reduction of our stockpiles from tens of thousands to about ten.

 Weapon states are listed here with the date of their first test in parenthesis.